David Tomlinson

 David Cecil MacAlister Tomlinson (7 May 1917 – 24 June 2000) was an English stage, film and television actor, singer and comedian.
-Having been described as both a leading man and a character actor, he is primarily remembered for his roles with The Walt Disney Company as authoritarian father figure George Banks in Mary Poppins, hapless antagonist Peter Thorndyke in The Love Bug and the friendly con man Professor Emelius Browne in Bedknobs and Broomsticks.
+Having been described as both a leading actor and a character actor, he is primarily remembered for his roles with The Walt Disney Company as the patriarch father George Banks in Mary Poppins (1964), hapless antagonist Peter Thorndyke in The Love Bug (1968) and the friendly con man Professor Emelius Browne in Bedknobs and Broomsticks (1971).
 Tomlinson was posthumously inducted as a Disney Legend in 2002.

 Early life

-Tomlinson was born in Henley-on-Thames, Oxfordshire, the son of Clarence Samuel Tomlinson (1883–1978), a well-respected London solicitor, and Florence Elizabeth, née Sinclair-Thomson (1890–1986).
+David Cecil MacAlister Tomlinson was born on 7 May 1917 in Henley-on-Thames, Oxfordshire, the son of Clarence Samuel Tomlinson (1883–1978), a well-respected London solicitor, and Florence Elizabeth, née Sinclair-Thomson (1890–1986).
 He attended Tonbridge School and left to join the Grenadier Guards for 16 months.
 His father then secured him a job as a clerk at Shell Mex House.

 His stage career grew from amateur stage productions to his 1940 film debut in Quiet Wedding.
 His career was interrupted when he entered Second World War service as a Flight Lieutenant in the RAF.
 During the war, he learned to fly in Canada and was assigned as a flying instructor in the UK, while also appearing in three more films.
 He continued flying after the war.
 On one occasion, a Tiger Moth plane he was piloting crashed into woodland near his back garden after he lost consciousness while performing aerobatics.

 Film career

-Tomlinson played Philip Rowe, one of the three British airmen escaping from a German POW camp, in the 1950 British Film The Wooden Horse.
+Tomlinson played Philip Rowe, one of the three British airmen escaping from a German POW camp, in the 1950 British film The Wooden Horse.

 Tomlinson played the role of George Banks, head of the Banks family, in the Disney film Mary Poppins (1964).
 Tomlinson continued work with Disney, appearing in The Love Bug (1968) and Bedknobs and Broomsticks (1971).
 Throughout the rest of Tomlinson's film career, he never steered far from comedies.
 His final acting appearance was in The Fiendish Plot of Dr. Fu Manchu (1980), which was also the final film of Peter Sellers.
 Tomlinson retired from acting at age 63 to spend more time with his family.
 However, in 1992, at the age of 75, he appeared on the Wogan talk show along with Tommy Cockles.